 An account manager will work with a variety of other ICT professionals such as business analyst, change manager, systems analyst, network analyst and sourcing specialist.

 selling points, and key messages for marketing material.
-Makes creative use of elements relevant to both digital and traditional environments, and drafts appropriate support materials.
+Makes creative use of elements relevant to both digital and traditional environments and drafts appropriate support materials.
 Analyses the effectiveness of campaigns and services and their impact on audience behaviour and business outcomes.
 Organises

 Works closely with the sales team to help prospects to clarify their needs and requirements; devises solutions and assesses their feasibility and practicality.
 Demonstrates technical feasibility using physical or simulation models.
 Produces estimates of cost and risk and initial project plans to inform

-Queensland Government roles align with the Queensland Public Service Workforce Capability Success Profile.
+Queensland Government roles align with the Leadership competencies for Queensland.

-When developing a Role Description, identify the role type and then focus on the most important attributes and create a balance between SFIA skills and leadership skills.
+When developing a role description, identify the role type and then focus on the most important attributes and create a balance between SFIA skills and leadership skills.

 A degree level qualification in business and or information technology is very highly regarded.
 Experience in sales and a very high level of customer service experience are essential to the role.
 Sound communication and interpersonal skills are vital to success as an account manager.